About Our Wooden Door Frames and Linings

-In general terms, the difference between a door frame and door lining is that the lining hides the gap between the wall and the door.
-Whereas, the door frame is attached to the door, holds the door upright, provides support, and allows the door to move on its hinges.
-A door frame consists of many elements such as door lining/casing, architrave, and sill, all form to create a door frame.
+In general terms, the difference between a Door Frame and Door Lining is that the lining hides the gap between the wall and the door.
+Whereas, the door frame kit is attached to the door, holds the door upright, provides support, and allows the door to move on its hinges.
+Internal door frames consists of many elements such as internal door linings/casing, weather bar, architrave, and sill, all form to create a door frame.

 Sidelight frames offer a frame for the door as well as a frame on either side or both sides, to create an external door frame of your own style.
 The sidelight frames will hold glazing panels with whichever type of pattern or design you’re after to create a stunning modern or traditional effect.
-Universal sidelight frames offer complete freedom over which external door you choose.
+Universal sidelight frames offer complete freedom over which exterior doors you choose.